-I certify that the Healthy Ageing Campaign complies with the Guidelines on Information and Advertising Campaigns by non-corporate Commonwealth entities (Guidelines).
+I certify that the Maternal Vaccination (influenza and pertussis) Campaign complies with the Guidelines on Information and Advertising Campaigns by non-corporate Commonwealth entities (Guidelines).

 Department of Health